domlei/Python-App-to-DockerContainer/README.md

 In the Python code I'm using a convenient website made for practicing webscraping: https://www.scrapethissite.com/pages/simple/

-# Comments regarding the building of the docker image.
-Commands used in the command line terminal for the project environment:
+# Commands used in the command line terminal for the project environment:

-docker build -t app1 .
 # Building a docker image including my specified commands in dockerfile and project environment.
 Additionally, giving the image a name "app1" for clarity purposes in case other images are present.
+docker build -t app1 .

+# Checking if the created image is present and if there are more images.
 docker image list

-# Checking if the created image is present and if there are more images.
+# Running the container named "my-running-app" and the image within it to produce the code result.
 docker run --name my-running-app app1
-# Running the container named "my-running-app" and the image within it to produce the code result.

-Commands used in command line for pushing the Docker image to a container registry:
+# Commands used in command line for pushing the Docker image to a container registry:

+# Tagging the local image with the remote repository name and tag.
 docker tag app1 dockdomas/ind_task2

-# Tagging the local image with the remote repository name and tag.
+# Pushing the local image to the repository.
 docker push dockdomas/ind_task2
-# Pushing the local image to the repository.